A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Simulation Experiments

-As the general purpose of clustering (i.e., data aggregation/grouping), the desired result is high NMI value with a small number of clusters.
-From this perspective, in Figs. \ref{fig:active_stationary} and \ref{fig:active_nonstationary}, the estimation of the number of active nodes is well-performed except for Iris dataset.
-Especially, the estimated number of active nodes for Ionosphere, Image Segmentation, Phoneme, Texture, and Skin datasets archive the almost highest NMI value both in the stationary and non-stationary environments.
+Since the general purpose of clustering is data aggregation or grouping, the ideal outcome is a high NMI value with a small number of clusters.
+From this perspective, Figs. \ref{fig:active_stationary} and \ref{fig:active_nonstationary} show that the estimated number of active nodes is effective for most datasets, with the exception of Iris.
+In particular, for the Ionosphere, Image Segmentation, Phoneme, Texture, and Skin datasets, the estimated number of active nodes yields nearly the highest NMI values in both stationary and non-stationary environments.

-The above-mentioned observations suggest that the DPP-based criterion incorporating CIM and the calculation of the similarity threshold $V_{\text{threshold}}$ as in (\ref{eq:pairwiseCIM}) practically works well on various datasets.
+The above-mentioned observations suggest that the DPP-based criterion incorporating CIM and the calculation of the similarity threshold $V_{\text{threshold}}$ as in (\ref{eq:pairwiseCIM}) are practically effective across a variety of datasets.